Man is a microcosm…an extract from all the stars and planets of the whole firmament, from the earth and the elements; and so he is their quintessence.

 To those who think as we do, all things are dancing,

-writes…Nietzsche, of course!
-Indeed all forms of Nature take part in this grand circumambulatory cakewalk.
-Too much growth suffocates; too little & we wither away to non-being.
-So we see life as a tango performed betwixt the twin poles of creation & annihilation; an interminable dance of dynamic oscillation.
+All forms of Nature take part in the grand circumambulatory cakewalk of creation.
+Too much growth suffocates; too little and we wither away to non-being and being appropriates our elements for the creation of new marvels.
+So we see life as a tango performed between the twin poles of creation and annihilation; an interminable dance of dynamic oscillation.
 Homeostasis of the living organism represents an equilibrium that is never static.
 Rather, constant re-calibration characterises this condition.
-One direction grows into order, the other dissolves into entropy.
-The physiologists describe the these processes with the terms anabolism & catabolism.
-The former builds matter, the latter generates energy to animate it; between the two, life flows.
-Metabolism represents this interplay.
+One extreme represents a rigidification into order, the other a dissolution into entropy.
+Physiologists indicate these processes with the terms anabolism & catabolism.
+The former builds matter, the latter liberates energy to animate it.
+Between these two processes, life flows.
+Metabolism comprehends the interplay of poles.
+Alchemists called this triad “Salt,” “Sulfur,” and “Mercury,” respectively.

-This vital equilibrium of the physical organism finds colorful expression in Hindu mythology.
-Central to this cosmogony is the trimürti, the three aspects of the Hindu godhead, called Brahma, Vishnu, & Shiva.
+This throbbing equilibrium of which the physical organism is its product furthermore finds colorful expression in general Hindu mythology.
+Central to this cosmogony is the trimürti, the triple-aspected Godhead.
+These three faces of the ultimate divinity are called “Brahma,” “Vishnu,” and “Shiva.”
+A brief account of the role that each plays in the Four Ages of traditional Vedic cosmology can reveal their respective characters.

 Brahma creates the universe, generating form from emptiness.
-Immediately following creation, everything is immaculate.
+Immediately following creation, everything is pristine and immaculate.
 This is the Golden Age.
+It is said that of the sacred “Cow of Dharma [that she] stands on four legs.”

-Vishnu preserves the creation, presiding over the grand cosmic carnival.
-But as anyone who frequently partakes in life’s revelry implicitly understands, it is the course of such festivities that they simply cannot persist indefinitely.
-So the Silver Age follows soft upon its predecessor.
-Still, though disarray seeps in, order maintains the better hand.
-With the advent of the Bronze Age, however, the balance begins to tip, unfavorably.
+Vishnu, president of the grand macrocosmic carnival, preserves the creation.
+But as anyone who has partaken in life’s revelry will know, it is the nature of such festivities that they simply cannot persist indefinitely.
+So, “as dawn goes down to day/[and] Nothing gold can stay,” the Silver Age follows soft upon its predecessor.
+Still, though whispers of discord may be surmised, harmony maintains the better hand.
+With the advent of the Bronze Age, however, the balance begins to tip, out of perfection’s favor.

 In the fourth epoch after creation, called the kali-yuga, the universe deteriorates still further.
-Horrible traffic, tropical storms, starving children in Somalia—all evidence suggests we’re in the thick of it today.
-So the kali-yuga approaches its horrible nadir, the culmination of a great decline.
-As clutter & entropy close in from all quarters, lo!
-Shiva emerges onto the cosmic stage.
-In the avatar of Nataraja, he performs the notorious tandava, the “dance of destruction,” and he annihilates the cosmos in flame.
-The full catastrophe is realised.
+The Cow of Dharma is said to stand on one leg alone, which is to say that she no longer stands.
+Wretched traffic, tropical storms, starving children in Somalia—all evidence suggests we’re in the thick of it today.
+So the kali-yuga approaches its crisis, the culmination of a great decline.
+The vultures of chaos descend from all quarters and, lo!
+Shiva emerges onto the cosmic stage, his face the picture of serenity.
+In the avatar of Nataraja, the third aspect of the Godhead performs the notorious tandava, the “Dance of Destruction.”
+In a whirl of godly grace and horror, Shiva annihilates the cosmos in flame.
+A realization of the full catastrophe.

 His performance finished, Shiva turns to leave.
 And on the back of his head, behold the mask of Brahma!
 Thus the cycle begins anew.

-Consider the experience of walking into your typical attic in the kali-yuga: full of clutter, even the empty space is filled with dust & cobwebs.
+Consider the experience of walking into your typical attic in the kali-yuga: full of clutter, even the empty space is filled with dust and cobwebs.
 The air itself feels solid.
-So chapter xi of the Tao Te Ching expresses the interplay between form & emptiness:
+So Chapter xi of the Tao Te Ching expresses the interplay between form and emptiness:

 Thirty spokes share the wheel’s hub;